markfaulk350/LinearActuatorForLaserReceiver/README.md

 # Linear Actuator For Laser Receiver

+# Todo
+- Order a linear rail
+- Order or make a 5mm to 3/8 coupler
+- Order limit switches or something like them
+- Order Al extrusion and bolts and hardware to attach things
+- Order a bearing? to support the end of the lead screw and 3d print that structure
+- Model and 3d print a carriage that connects the linear rail to the lead screw nut.
+- 3d print a qd mount for the laser receiver

 ## Custom Sensor Array vs Standard Laser Receiver on Linear Actuator
 A Custom CCD or photodiode array is going to be too expensive, time consuming, and it might not work with every laser.